talsma-ict/context-propagation/docs/README.md

 If your background threads are managed by an `ExecutorService` acting as a threadpool, you can use the `ContextAwareExecutorService` instead of your usual threadpool.
-This automatically takes a new context snapshot when submitting new work and reactivates this snapshot in the background threads.
+This automatically takes a new context snapshot when submitting new work and reactivates this snapshot in the background thread.
 The `ContextAwareExecutorService` can wrap any `ExecutorService` for the actual thread execution:
 ```java
 // private static final ExecutorService THREADPOOL = Executors.newCachedThreadpool();